Advanced Info Service: Wi-Fi hotspots

 AIS owns and operates more than 100,000 Wi-Fi hotspots under the name "AIS SUPER WIFI."

 Next G

 In 2017 AIS announced it has teamed up with Samsung Electronics to combine Wi-Fi and LTE in a gigabit-speed mobile service called AIS Next G. The new network is estimated to be 15 times faster than the existing LTE and four times faster than the tri-band LTE-A, the fastest wireless network currently available in Thailand.

 AIS Play

-AIS also provides online multiplatform entertainment, business and financial services called AIS Play that was launched on 1 February 2017.
-AIS Play is the first Thai OTT TV with 4K resolution, VOD and more than 100 popular channels.
-The current channel lineup is:

-Following with Warner Bros.
-Discovery Asia-Pacific: